 - One of the foremost concerns among school districts is the eventuality of an audit.
 Our successful experience in this arena has proven invaluable to school districts.
-The personnel of Texas State Billing Services have consistently and successfully (to the point of no exception) prepared for and completed audit evaluations for state and federal auditors on behalf of hundreds of school districts.
+The personnel of TSBS have consistently and successfully (to the point of no exception) prepared for and completed audit evaluations for state and federal auditors on behalf of hundreds of school districts.
 Our audit experience guides the claims process throughout, and prepares each school district in such a way that no surprises or failures to comply are ever realized.
 We see audit-proof performance not as an “add-on” service at the end, but rather as a condition of readiness that is achieved throughout the TSBS SHARS process.

 - What revenue code should be used to document SHARS Medicaid reimbursements in the district’s Financial Accountability System?